-What is Supervised a Professional Visitation Monitor?
+What is a Professional Supervised Visitation Monitor?

-The role of a Certified Professional Visitation Monitor is to be a neutral third-party paid to supervise the contact between a visiting parent and their child(ren).
+The role of a Professional Supervised Visitation Monitor is to be a neutral third-party paid to supervise the contact between a visiting parent and their child(ren).
 Visitor monitors ensure safety and security of child-parent interactions while documenting what is seen and heard during a visitation.
 The monitor is a trained professional with the skills and the knowledge needed to assure a pleasure visit.

 Supervised Custody Exchange